 The music is very subtle but fits in well and the sound effects are perfect in VR with the 3D audio via headphones.
 You can pinpoint where something is just by listening and everything from the rain smashing against the windows to the clocks ticking away in the hallway really immerse you into this virtual world.

 Finally, we come to the elephant in the room – VR.
 Personally, do I feel this game ‘needs’ to be in VR?
 Maybe not.
 Do I think VR adds anything to the gameplay?
 Yes, I believe it helps the immersion and adds a great amount of depth to the gameplay.
 Do I think Tequila Games will patch out VR so that more people can experience it?
-Maybe (I’m hoping yes).
+Maybe (I’m hoping yes) – (*Update – The game can now be played in or out of VR and it’s also out on PC and Xbox*).
 Being there in VR with the ability to grab everything and get right up in the characters faces is a great experience and I am so happy the game has the ability to do all of this in VR.
 However, I imagine a lot of people would be very interested in the game, but may not own a PSVR headset – I believe having the ability to choose if you want to use PSVR or not would be a great option and would really benefit the game.